Arshbir-singh/cisco-networking-labs/03-single-area-ospf/README.md

 ## What This Lab Demonstrates

 - OSPF neighbor adjacency formation across four routers in a single Area 0
+- Router ID selection by both mechanisms — loopback election on three routers, explicit `router-id` on the fourth
-- Loopback interfaces used to produce deterministic OSPF router IDs
+- Passive interfaces used to suppress hellos toward end hosts while still advertising the LAN prefix
 - Equal-cost multipath (ECMP) arising naturally from a symmetric ring topology
 - How the OSPF cost metric is calculated, and why the default reference bandwidth is a problem on Gigabit links
 - Automatic reconvergence after a link failure, verified in the routing table *and* with live end-to-end traffic
 - Full recovery — including the restoration of the ECMP pair — when the link is brought back
 ---

 ## Lab Environment